aporeto-inc/tracer/README.md

 > Display all 400-403 requests on service squall, cid and /issue between two dates

   ./tracer --code 400-403 --service squal --service cid --url /issue --from 2020-10-21T17:56:17Z --to 2020-10-22T17:56:17Z

+Some queries are not providing traces (like reports because this is too much for jaeger to handle).
+In general errors are logged in the service in debug mode.
+Use the switch-debug <service name>  command to enable it.
+And look at the logs either through Grafana->Explore->Loki or with the k get log <pod_name> command.
 ```

 Example of output: